The Trauma

 Why This Matters

-Trauma-informed practice cannot exist in isolation; it must be embedded both system level, and frontline level.
+Trauma-informed practice cannot exist in isolation; it must be embedded both system level, and frontline level

 Standards at every level

 TRB regulates both the systemic framework and the clinical delivery.
-At the system level, we enforce governance, oversight, accountability, and policy compliance.
+At the system level, we support governance, oversight, accountability, and policy compliance.
 At the frontline, we require trauma screening, evidence-based stabilisation, and recovery-focused care that prevents re-traumatisation.
-All standards are benchmarked against the tri-phasic model of trauma treatment — ensuring services move safely from stabilisation, through processing, into reintegration.
+All standards are benchmarked against the tri-phasic model of trauma treatment - ensuring services move safely from stabilisation, through processing, into reintegration.
 This makes safety not aspirational, but regulated, measurable, and lived.

 Rachel Speaking for Men and Boys in Belfast